infinyon/fluvio/rfc/materialize_view.md

 - `window` - defines range (`from` until now) and refresh interval:
     - `from` - `python code` to compute `first day of month` - “2023-03-01T00:00:00.000Z” and convert to millisecond timestamp: 1679035308000.
     - `interval` - the time interval after which a new window is recomputed (humanized).
-- `groupBy` - groups records for for the operation specified in the “output”.
+- `groupBy` - groups records for the operation specified in the “output”.
 - `conditions` *(optional)* - allows for additional query refinement
     - common operations: `=`, `<` , `>`, `and`, `or`, `not`
-- `field` - represent the column to be displayed in the output
+- `field` - represents the column to be displayed in the output
     - use `operation` to perform a computation
         - apis: `sum`, `aggregate`, `min`, `max`, `count`
         - arithmetic operations: `+`, `-` , `*`, `/`